 'In a league of their own': archives of the history of British sport and physical recreation, 2015 British Records Association conference - London, 26 November 2015

-Aussie Hosts and Tartan Champions is a display specially created for Gold Coast 2018.
-It looks at Scotland's experiences competing at the Commonwealth Games in Australia in Sydney (1938), Perth (1962), Brisbane (1982) and Melbourne (2006).
-It is curated by Richard Haynes, Karl Magee and Ian Mackintosh (University of Stirling) and generously supported by Commonwealth Games Scotland and the University of Stirling.
+Aussie Hosts and Tartan Champions was a display specially created for Gold Coast 2018 Commonwealth Games.
+It looked at Scotland's experiences competing at the Commonwealth Games in Australia in Sydney (1938), Perth (1962), Brisbane (1982) and Melbourne (2006).
+It was curated by Richard Haynes, Karl Magee and Ian Mackintosh (University of Stirling) and generously supported by Commonwealth Games Scotland and the University of Stirling.
+You can read more about the project on our Archives Blog: